The Athlete's Guide to Alternative Milks

 - Choose unsweetened.
 A diet high in added sugar has been linked to higher disease risk, weight gain and even poorer sleep.
 If you can't find an unsweetened option, try to grab a carton with 4 or fewer grams of added sugar per serving, says Cassetty.

 - Consider what it's replacing.
 Dairy milk contains protein, fat, vitamin D and calcium.
 But alt milks vary wildly in their nutritional make-up, and even different brands of the same type can differ, says Cassetty.
 Scan the nutrition panel to make sure it's fortified with these nutrients.

 - Keep it simple.
 Whenever possible, look for short, easy-to-read ingredient lists, like "water, almonds, sea salt", says Cassetty.
 This means the milk is minimally processed, not filled with nutrition-less additives to improve texture or prolong its shelf life.

 Every alt milk has a different nutritional profile, flavour and consistency, so the right one for you depends on your preferences and needs, says Cassetty, who advises stocking more than one so you have exactly what you want when you want it.
 Try these expert-recommended picks.

 Best for Breakfast: Oat

-Thanks to its supercreamy, smooth texture and the fact that it works so well in coffee and lattes (it even foams like dairy milk), oat milk’s popularity has skyrocketed in recent years.
+Thanks to its super-creamy, smooth texture and the fact that it works so well in coffee and lattes (it even foams like dairy milk), oat milk's popularity has skyrocketed in recent years.
 (There was a shortage in 2018, and another one due to coronavirus.)
-Its subtly sweet-meets-salty flavor works well over cereal, in pancake and muffin recipes, and of course, in oatmeal.
-FYI: Milking oats does remove some of the nutrients (like protein and fiber) you’d get from eating them, says Cassetty.
+Its subtly sweet-meets-salty flavour works well over cereal, in pancake and muffin recipes, and of course, in oatmeal.
+FYI: Milking oats does remove some of the nutrients (like protein and fibre) you'd get from eating them, says Cassetty.

 Best Before a Workout: Almond